signalfx/splunk-otel-js/MIGRATING.md

 The Splunk Distribution of OpenTelemetry for NodeJS replaces the SignalFx Tracing Library for NodeJS.
-If you’re using the SignalFx Tracing Library, migrate to the Splunk Distribution of OpenTelemetry for NodeJS to use OpenTelemetry’s instrumentation to send traces to Splunk APM.
+If you’re using the SignalFx Tracing Library, migrate to the Splunk Distribution of OpenTelemetry for NodeJS to use OpenTelemetry instrumentation to send traces to Splunk APM.
 The Splunk Distribution of OpenTelemetry for NodeJS uses OpenTelemetry to instrument applications, which is an open-source API to gather telemetry data, and has a smaller footprint.